 Recommendation for Executive Action

 Comments: The Department of Education agrees that improved federal coordination will better assist K-12 schools in preparing for emergencies, and noted that other federal agencies, including especially FEMA, play a significant role in school emergency preparedness.
 Additionally, Education cited the importance of involving other relevant agencies in obtaining agreement on the assignment of roles and responsibilities, including selecting a lead agency charged with primary responsibility for coordinating federal emergency preparedness assistance to K-12 schools.
 In August 2016, Education convened a committee of Assistant Secretary-level representatives from relevant agencies, including DHS, FEMA, and TSA, among others, to develop a strategic approach to interagency collaboration on school emergency management efforts.
 Subsequently, in October 2016, it convened a task force consisting of program staff from the relevant agencies to draft a plan for organizational structure, goals, and objectives for the next five years, which it expects will be approved for implementation beginning in January 2017.
 We are encouraged by these actions and will monitor the group's progress towards developing a strategic approach to school emergency preparedness.
-Education stated that it expects to complete these efforts by May 30, 2017.
+Education stated that it expects to complete these efforts very soon.
 At that time, we will await documentation showing that it has finalized and implemented its strategic approach for interagency collaboration around school emergency management.